 - Shrimp-and-Pork Dumplings With Bamboo Shots – Whether you wrap these dumplings in wonton wrappers or use cornstarch, wheat starch, water, and shortening, you are sure to have a fan favorite ready to go for the new year.

 Be sure to check back with us to learn about more dumplings for Lunar New Year as the date approaches us!
-Contact The Dumpling Room for information on our dumpling classes in and around Cambridge & Boston, MA.
+Contact The Dumpling Room for information on our pork, chicken, veggie, and seafood dumpling classes in and around Cambridge & Boston, MA as well as custom classes to learn these advanced recipes!

 The Dumpling Room is proud to announce that we have been featured in an online article!
 Exhale Lifestyle has written an article about letting go of stress and learning something new in and around the city of Boston, MA.
 We are excited to announce that we have been featured in this article at the very beginning of the piece!
 If you are interested in learning how to craft amazing dumplings in Boston, contact us today!